MartinKondev/IceSync/README.txt

 How to run the project:
 1. Fill in 'appsettings.json'.
-2. For running the EF migrations, fill in DesignTimeFactory.cs -> connectoinString
+2. For running the EF migrations, fill in DesignTimeFactory.cs -> connectoinString.
+3. Run update-database
-3. Run the application
+4. Run the application